FlossyFish63943/minite/README.md

 ## Scope Philosophy

-minite is intentionally narrow in scope.
+Minite is intentionally narrow in scope.

 Each component should:
 - Do one thing